-Where utilized in this Manual, the term marriage shall include any legal or legally recognized marriage in the State of Illinois, including both opposite-sex and same-sex marriages, and shall be so applied.
-Where utilized in this Manual, the term spouse shall include parties to either an opposite-sex or a same-sex marriage and shall be so applied.
+Where utilized in this Manual, the term marriage shall include any legal or legally recognized marriage or civil union in the State of Illinois, including both opposite-sex and same-sex marriages or civil unions, and shall be so applied.
+Where utilized in this Manual, the term spouse shall include parties to either an opposite-sex or a same-sex marriage or civil union and shall be so applied.